-I have been ministering to teenagers for over 25 years now and my wife and I have led several successful youth ministries over the years.
-Over the next few days I want to share seven “secrets” that made our youth ministries so successful.
+I have been ministering to teenagers for over 25 years now, and my wife and I have led several successful youth ministries over the years.
+Over the next few days I want to share the seven “secrets” that made our youth ministries so successful.

 Secret #1 Determine What Success Is

 If I asked you if you had a successful youth ministry, what would you say?

 - We have X amount of kids

 - We have a great worship band and worship experiences.

 - We have 50% of our kids serve once a quarter

 No matter what your answer is, you are correct because that is how you are measuring success.
 My first “secret” to creating a successful youth ministry is knowing what success is.
 If you don’t have metrics in place that communicate whether you’re successful or not; start to prayerfully consider what those metrics are.

 The New Testament (the whole Bible) is the church’s spiritual metric and cannot be replaced, but there are principles of success that will help you whether you are just starting out or you’re hitting the reset button.